kauri-io/Content/ZeppelinOS/Linking.md

 In the directory of your choice, create your project and then change to that directory:

-  `$ mkdir token-project`
+  `$ mkdir first-project`

-  `$ cd token-project`
+  `$ cd first-project`

 Now we're going to create our **project.json** file to store the relevant data for the project.
-You will be prompted to fill in properties; you can fill them in if you wish or press enter to leave them as the default.
+You will see a dialogue of properties to fill in.
+Fill them in if you wish or press enter to leave as the default.

   `$ npm init`

 To initialize as a ZeppelinOS project execute the following:

-  `$ zos init token-project`
+  `$ zos init first-project`

-This command initialized Truffle.
-It created a configuration file as well as two empty ones.
-A **zos.json**  file was also created which will contain more information about the project.
+This command initializes Truffle.
+It creates a configuration file as well as two empty files called contracts and migrations.
+The zos command initializes a **zos.json** file which contains more information about the project in relation to ZeppelinOS.

 The last step is to download the ZeppelinOS project library.